-Below, we’ll give you a quick look at six strategic planning techniques you may want to consider using—then we’ll walk through the four phases necessary to execute said strategic plan.
+Below, we’ll give you a quick look at six strategic planning techniques you may want to consider using during this process.
+Then, we’ll introduce the four phases necessary to execute said strategic plan (and the strategic planning pitfalls you should avoid making!).

 6 Strategic Planning Techniques